 - Food insecurity is the lack of consistent access to enough food for an active, healthy life.

-- A 2018 study found that 8% of community college students experienced both food insecurity and homelessness, and that 6% of four-year university students experienced both food insecurity and homelessness.
+- A 2019 study found that approximately 42% of community college students and 33% of four-year university students experienced food insecurity 30 days preceding the survey.

 Homelessness Impacts the Academic Progress of College Students.

 - According to California State University’s 2018 study, many students experiencing homelessness, food insecurity, or both had lower GPAs and stronger academic concerns than students who reported being housed and/or food secure.

 Institutions of Higher Education are Responding in a Variety of Ways.